systeminsights/simple-super-table/README.md

 ### columnsForDownload

 Optional, array of objects.
 Specify the columns to include for download.
-Use the same syntax as 'columns' (except the sorter property) prop without nested headers.
+Use the same syntax as 'columns' prop without nested headers.
 Defaults to columns.

 ### primaryKeyGen